-This is the first part of a series of blog entries that aims to explain the entire chocolate making process from start to finish.
-The very first step of this process precedes activities like harvest and fermentation and anything that goes on in the factory.
-It starts with cultivating the cacao tree itself.
+The very first step of the chocolate-making process precedes activities like harvest and fermentation.
+And it certainly precedes anything that goes on in the factory.
+It all starts with cultivating the cacao tree itself.

-This is the one step in the process that most chocolate makers are least familiar with.
-Many very good chocolate makers live more than 2,000 kilometers from the nearest cacao tree and don’t have the privilege of working with cacao on the land.
+Many very good chocolate makers live thousands of kilometers (or miles) from the nearest cacao tree and don’t have the privilege of working with cacao on the land.
 This is a limitation.
 I believe the best way to truly understand cacao is to live with the trees, to raise them from seed, like babies, and tend to them over their course of their lives.

 "Of all the steps required to make chocolate, the cultivation of cacao trees is the part I know the best and that I enjoy the most."